FX 1001 Triticale “Nearly Beardless” Winter Forage Variety

 - High Yielding: Consistently high forage yields in a variety of irrigated and dryland trials

-- Cold Hardy: Bred to perform in the harsh northern climates of Montana, North Dakota, and Wyoming
+- Cold Hardy: Bred to perform in the harsh northern climates of Montana, North Dakota, Wyoming and the intermountain west.

 - Plant 1/2″ -1 1/2″ depth.